 Kristi A. DeName

-Kristi A. DeName, M.S. is a mental health counselor and biofeedback specialist.
-Her primary focus is bio/neurofeedback and how this type of behavioral therapy combined with a mindfulness approach applies to various physical and mental health concerns in both children and adults.
-See her website for more details.
+Kristi A. DeName, LMHC is a NYS licensed mental health counselor, biofeedback specialist, and is EMDR level II trained.
+Kristi's primary approach is neurobehavioral combined with a mindfulness and trauma-informed approach that applies to various physical and mental health concerns in both children and adults.